 The Alberni Valley Museum has created some fantastic videos, showcasing museum artefacts, exhibits, historical locations, and the stories behind them.
-Most videos feature an accompanying craft to make at home!
+Some of the videos feature an accompanying craft to make at home!

 Make your own Train!
 Click here for template and instructions!